 Located in downtown New Rochelle, the Monroe College New Rochelle campus is nestled in a diverse, thriving suburban community in Westchester County.

 The scenic Monroe College St. Lucia campus in Barnard Hill Castries on the Caribbean island of St. Lucia combines the best of many worlds.

 Monroe's Queens Extension Center is located in the heart of downtown Flushing, a vibrant and ethnically mixed district of Queens.

-Students admitted to the Upper Division Nursing program participate in a concentrated course of study that is provided in eleven months and requires a commitment of one to two days per week by the student to successfully meet all requirements.
+Students admitted to the Upper Division Nursing program participate in a concentrated course of study that is provided in 3 or 4 semesters and requires a commitment of one to two days per week by the student to successfully meet all requirements.
 Nursing practice skills and knowledge are expanded to care of individuals, families and aggregate groups within the community.
 The nursing courses provide the basis for students to analyze, synthesize, and integrate nursing science into evidence-based practice and research.
 This program provides the foundation for a leadership role in nursing and is integrated with concepts from health administration, public health, and a variety of electives.

 To be eligible for progression